Turmeric is a superfood and has many medicinal properties. If you want to reap its true benefits, plant it in your home by Growing Turmeric in Pots!

 Requirements for Growing Turmeric in Containers

-Growing turmeric is similar to ginger, it requires warm and humid climate to thrive.
-If you live in a cool temperate climate or if you’re short of space and want to grow your own turmeric rhizomes then learn how to grow turmeric in pots is the only option you have.
+Growing turmeric is a lot similar to ginger.
+It requires a warm and humid climate to perform well.
+If you live in a cool temperate climate or if you’re short of space and want to grow your own turmeric rhizomes, then growing turmeric in pots is the only option you have.

 Watering requirements are similar to ginger.
-Keep the soil moist throughout the growing season from spring to fall and do not hesitate to mist the foliage in dry weather to increase the humidity level around the plant.
+Keep the soil moist throughout the growing season from spring to fall, and do not hesitate to mist the foliage in dry weather to increase the humidity level around the plant.
 You can also group it with other plants to create a microclimate.

-If growing turmeric in a warmer region, keep watering the plant to maintain moist soil in winters too.
+While growing turmeric in a warmer region, keep watering the plant to maintain evenly moist soil in winter too.

 The ideal temperature range for growing turmeric is between 68-95 F (20-35 C).
-When the temperature drop below 50 F (10 C) the plant suffers.
+When the temperature drops below 50 F (10 C), the plant suffers.

-Since you are growing turmeric in a pot, move the plant inside even in low-light conditions.
+Since you are growing turmeric in a pot, move the plant inside, even in low-light conditions.
 Because you have to only overwinter the roots.
 It is important that when you grow turmeric indoors, maintain a minimum temperature of around 60-64 F (15-18 C).
 At this time, you can harvest it as well.
 To learn more, read the harvest section below.

-If you’re growing turmeric in true tropical climate then you don’t need to care about winter.
-But in warm temperate zones (below USDA Zones 9b and down to 7) to overwinter your turmeric plants, reduce watering around the end of fall and when the leaves begin to wilt and turn yellow due to temperature drop cut the plant back to the ground so that it can hibernate.
+If you’re growing turmeric in a true tropical climate, then you don’t need to care about winter.
+But in warm temperate zones (below USDA Zones 9b and down to 7), to overwinter your turmeric plants, reduce watering around the end of fall, and when the leaves begin to wilt and turn yellow due to temperature drop, cut the plant back to the ground so that it can hibernate.
 It will perk up again in the spring.

-If you want to grow turmeric in cooler areas (below zone 7) then you have to dig up the rhizomes to save them from freezing.
+If you want to grow turmeric in cooler areas (below zone 7), then you have to dig up the rhizomes to save them from freezing.
 For this, dig up the rhizomes and rinse off excess soil from them, snap off rotting pieces.
-Air dry them and store in a cool and dry place until spring.
+Air-dry them and store them in a cool and dry place until spring.

 Pests and Diseases

-Turmeric plant is not prone to any serious disease or pests.
-However, red spider mites and scales can become a problem.
 In diseases, it only suffers from rhizome rot and leaf spot.
 Rot appears when the plant is grown in waterlogged soil.
 Therefore, it is important to grow turmeric in well-drained soil with ample drainage holes in the bottom of the pot.

 When Growing Turmeric in Pots, it will take 8 to 10 months to mature.
-Harvesting is done once the leaves become yellow and stems start to dry.
-Harvesting turmeric is not difficult, simply dig up the plant entirely, including the roots.
+Harvesting is done once the leaves turn yellow and the stem starts to dry.
+Harvesting turmeric is not difficult; simply dig up the plant entirely, including the roots.